kepcoSmart/kepco_crack2/README.md

-## This project was developed by SKKU Smart Construction Lab directed by SH Sim. which was sponsored by KEPCO E&C Smart Convergence Lab.
+## This project was developed by SKKU Smart Construction Lab directed by Professor SH Sim. which was sponsored by KEPCO E&C Smart Convergence Lab.

 ## Crack segmentation